true crime

 With a total of 12 victims and four people charged, detectives had taken down a group of serial killers.

-Now, 25 years later, one of those convicted is getting out of prison and as Jeremy Pudney, author of Snowtown: The Bodies in Barrels Murders told Mamamia's True Crime Conversations, South Australians feel "very uncomfortable".
+And as Jeremy Pudney, author of Snowtown: The Bodies in Barrels Murders told Mamamia's True Crime Conversations, South Australians feel "very uncomfortable".

 Because for them, the murders "feel like yesterday".